xalt/xalt/docs/source/095_xalt_env_vars.rst

    be tracked or why not for task 0.

-*run* : This shows output just like *yes* except that there is only output when the executable is acceptable by the path test.
+*run* : This shows output just like *yes* except that there is only output when the executable is acceptable by the path test and it is task 0.